 There was a taste of blood in her mouth.
 Mikhal was right, she had no choice; she had to sacrifice her pride if she wanted the people from her planet to survive.
 “Very well.
-I will bring up the matter of my apology when Minister March arrives.
-I will ask Queen Annelie for pardon” Even if the Erdane family never did anything wrong.
+Minister March had planned to come and discuss my decision this month, I’ll tell him when he comes.
+I’ll let him know I will accept the Queen’s offer to allow Edin back in the Federation if I ask for pardon.”
+Even if the Erdane family never did anything wrong.

 “Thank you, Sedna,” Mikhal said.
 “Now please, will you come and get your cloak?”
 She ignored him; the rays from the twin suns had never bothered her.
 She had always liked the intense heat of her world, every time finding a way to sneak out and run when the suns were high.
 She was usually alone when she did: the people of her planet did not go out in the daylight.
 Except the ones she knew were working in the dry fields in the valley, trying to grow their subsistence out of the unfriendly ground.
 She pinched her lips and turned around.
 From where she stood, she could see a vast portion of the desert.
 Red, powdery castles of sandstone rose, only witnesses of the ancient rivers that once ran there.
 She remembered the hoverplane journeys she used to take with her father when she was a child.
 They would land on the top of a canyon and watch the silence.
 She had tried to find the same peace again, but the scars in the earth ruined everything.
-With the blockade the Queen had imposed, her people had been forced to expand silver mining to pay the outrageous price the capital planet of the Federation charged for the food they sent once a month.
+With the blockade the Queen had imposed, her people had been forced to expand silver mining to pay for the little food the family had managed to negotiate on the black market.
 They had opened deep gashes in the vast empty valleys to reach the minerals, while smelting furnaces erupted like a disease.
 Sedna toyed with her silver, jet and moonstone pendant, and wondered when the last time was that her people had made jewellery instead of selling raw metal.

 The wounds inflicted upon her planet gaped, seeping men, machines and dust.
 Even from that distance, the tiny silhouettes seemed harassed.
 What happens when you starve scholars, artists and singers?
 Do they resist in style, fight with knowledge and beauty personified?